dalek-cryptography/curve25519-dalek/README.md

 Currently on the intel `x86_64` targets with `64` bit word size, the backend selection is automatic between the `simd` and `serial` backends.

-The `simd` backend may be automatically selected if the AVX instruction set is detected available on the target CPU.
+The `simd` backend is automatically selected if the needed instruction set is detected available on the target CPU - see more from [SIMD backend].

 The automatic selection between `serial` and `simd` does not happen on any other platform currently and will default to `serial` software implementation.

-The `simd` may also require nightly compiler for AVX512 - see [SIMD backend].

 In the future `simd` backend may be extended to cover more instruction sets and this change will be non-breaking as this is considered as implementation detail.